 Whether it’s to fill up easter baskets and plastic eggs for the kids, or snagging a bag of cadbury mini eggs before they’re out of our lives for another year, Americans spend millions on Easter candy each year.
 According to data from the National Retail Federation, the average American typically spends about $20 on Easter candy, and some years Easter is actually the top candy-selling holiday of the entire year.

-To find out the answers to these questions, our data science team chose several types of candy and analyzed market demand on Amazon for 2019 and 2020.
+To find out the answers to these questions, our data science team chose an array of candy varieties and analyzed market demand on Amazon over the past few years.

-Which types of Easter candy are most popular?
+Which types of candy are the most popular during Easter?

 Here’s what we found: